Cdelatorre/movies-pbs/README.md

 #### Components and structure

 - Redux to implement state handling.
-- Form with title and genres input yo create new movie.
+- Form with title and genres input yo create new movie - includes validation.
 - Navbar with routes to "/detail?genre=GENRE"
 - Movie card that shows: